matze-dd/Tex2txt/README.md

 and paragraphs remain intact.
 This is demonstrated in file [Example.md](Example.md).
-Reconstruction of both line and column numbers is possible with script option --char.
-That activates position tracking for each single character of input.
+Reconstruction of both line and column numbers is possible with script option --char, which activates position tracking for each single character of input.
 File [Example2.md](Example2.md) shows such an application.
 Very large input texts can lead to slow operation, however.